 - State Authorization: the college abides by federal and state requirements associated with State Authorization, and makes available a state-specific program availability tool outlining which of the institutions academic programs are currently available for students residing out of state.
 To view a list of academic programs in the state where you reside, click on the drop down box and select your current state of residence.

-Rio Salado College is regionally accredited by The Higher Learning Commission (HLC).
+Rio Salado College is accredited by The Higher Learning Commission (HLC).
 All new academic programs and substantive changes to existing academic programs are first vetted through Rio Salado College and the Maricopa Community College District.

 Accommodating of Service Requirements